Literary

 The original memorial stone over her tomb in Winchester Cathedral made no reference to her literary achievements.
 A brass plaque was added in 1872 to redress this omission, and in 1900 a stained glass window was erected in her memory, acknowledging her reputation as a famed writer.

-If you are looking for Jane Austen themed activities, our tourist information centre can offer advice on places to visit, they can also arrange a personal guided tour of Jane Austen’s Winchester with one of the city’s official tourist guides.
+If you are looking for Jane Austen themed activities, our visitor information centre can offer advice on places to visit, they can also arrange a personal guided tour of Jane Austen’s Winchester with one of the city’s official tourist guides.

 “Season of mists and mellow fruitfulness, close bosom-friend of the maturing sun.”

 Perhaps two of his most famous lines, John Keats’ ode ‘To Autumn’ was written during his stay in Winchester in September 1819.
 This was the last ode he wrote, inspired by his daily walks through the Cathedral Close and water meadows to St Cross.
-Follow in the footsteps of this famous Romantic with the self-guided Keats Walk leaflet available from the visitor information centre or download it here.

 See the finest of all the great 12th century bibles at Winchester Cathedral.